 Xugana Island Lodge proudly proclaims its island site as the Okavango’s finest.
 And we’re not inclined to quibble.
-Xugana Island was long favoured by the local BaSawra (or Bushmen) as a place to refresh and recreate after long hunts (its name means “kneel down to drink”), and our recreation at Xugana is sublime: traditional mekoro (canoe) or motorcraft explorations of the unendingly fascinating Delta and its denizens, fishing for tilapia and tigerfish in its crystalline waters, forays to nearby Moremi Wildlife Reserve to meet up with Moremi’s own stellar cast of animal characters.
+Xugana Island was long favoured by the local BaSawra (or Bushmen) as a place to refresh and recreate after long hunts (its name means “kneel down to drink”), and our recreation at Xugana is sublime: traditional mokoro (canoe) or motorcraft explorations of the unendingly fascinating Delta and its denizens, fishing for tilapia and tigerfish in its crystalline waters, forays to nearby Moremi Game Reserve to meet up with Moremi’s own stellar cast of animal characters.

 Our refreshment at Xugana reminds us of something Isak Dinesen once wrote about Africa, how it “soothes the homesick soul.”
 We enjoy great privacy here: Xugana is surrounded by its own private concession, allowing us to savour the Okavango’s serenity and beauty in glorious solitude.
-The Lodge’s up-to-the-minute luxuriousness and welcoming hospitality blend magnificently with the Delta’s ancient lushness.
+The lodge’s up-to-the-minute luxuriousness and welcoming hospitality blend magnificently with the Delta’s ancient lushness.

 Xugana’s eight chalets look out from floor-to-ceiling windows to the waters of the Okavango, whose “very existence in the middle of the Kalahari,” the great wanderer/photographer Frans Lanting writes, “is nothing short of miraculous . . . like a dream.”